Chasing Away Some Summertime Blues

 I have to give a shout out to my friend Jessica, the creator of Ari Rose Body Care.
 If you love smelling amazing and support organic, cruelty-free, sustainable, and hand-made soaps, then you NEED to check out her products.
 She is a fairly new business in Chicago, but she can ship all products to you if you don't live in the city.
 I am in love with her Skin Frosting (your legs will NEVER feel smoother with any other product!), her soaps Midnight Tide, Luscious Lux and Sunshine Day, the popular Black Butter mud mask, and My Little Secret (ladies only!).
 Jessica is a wonderful momma of two beautiful little girls and works hard to provide the best skincare for every woman--especially if you have sensitive, oily or acne-prone skin.
 I can't stress enough how grateful I am to have met this woman, and I'm super happy that she had her own table recently at the Beautious, run by Chicago Woman Magazine, an event that featured businesses providing services for beauty and style.

 I finally checked out the Maggie Daley Park and there was definitely a lot to see and do.
-Though it's mainly known for the skating ribbon during the holidays, there are also picnic groves, tennis courts, and a climbing wall that's actually run by Lakeshore Sport & Fitness.
-The kids had a great time in the Play Garden, which had little playgrounds that were created with a theme (like the sea), but I think Jose had just as much fun!
+Though it's mainly known for the skating ribbon during the holidays, there are also picnic groves, tennis courts, and a climbing wall.
+The Play Garden has little playgrounds that were created with a theme (like the sea).

-I also checked out the Little Goat Diner on Randolph St. when I stopped by for a quick career chat with my newly acquainted friend Liz.
-Their omelette of the day was phenomenal, which I complemented with a small biscuit and gravy.
+I also checked out the Little Goat Diner on Randolph St. Their omelette of the day was phenomenal, which I complemented with a small biscuit and gravy.
 Delicious!

 That same day, Samantha and I went to Estereo in Logan Square.
 I pass by it all the time on my way home, so I was eager to see what it was about.
 I loved what I saw walking in: all of the windows were open, the bar was in the middle, tables and stools surrounded the bar and salsa vinyls were playing on a record player.
 The drink menu featured a lot of yummy cocktails that helped make you feel like you were transported to the Caribbean in the middle of the day!